'Rust' Will Be Completed With Alec Baldwin Despite Criminal Charges

 Despite facing involuntary manslaughter charges, Alec Baldwin is still set to star in Rust, as the troubled production resumes in the coming months.

-Melina Spadone, the attorney for Rust Movie Productions, said in a statement to CNNthat the film will continue shooting, they will have mandated "on-set safety supervisors and union crew members and will bar any use of working weapons or any ammunition."
+Melina Spadone, the attorney for Rust Movie Productions, said in a statement to ET that the film will continue shooting, they will have mandated "on-set safety supervisors and union crew members and will bar any use of working weapons or any ammunition."

 The statement comes after it was announced that Baldwin -- as well as Rust armorer Hannah Gutierrez-Reed -- would soon be facing criminal charges stemming from the fatal shooting of cinematographer Halyna Hutchins in October 2021, on the film's set in Santa Fe, New Mexico.